mikrono/tModLoaderWiki_kr_ko/Mod.md

 ### public virtual void HotKeyPressed(string name)

 Called when a hotkey is pressed.
 Check against the name to verify particular hotkey that was pressed.

+### public virtual void HandlePacket(BinaryReader reader, int whoAmI)

+Called whenever a net message / packet is received from a client (if this is a server) or the server (if this is a client). whoAmI is the ID of whomever sent the packet (equivalent to the Main.myPlayer of the sender), and reader is used to read the binary data of the packet.

+### public virtual bool HijackGetData(ref byte messageType, ref BinaryReader reader, int playerNumber)

+Allows you to modify net message / packet information that is received before the game can act on it.

+### public virtual Matrix ModifyTransformMatrix(Matrix Transform)

+Allows you to set the transformation of the screen that is drawn.
+(Translations, rotations, scales, etc.)